Creative Commons License 2024 Volume 11 Issue 1

 Harvest index (%)

-The highest harvest index of (35.41 and 35.21%) was obtained when Agrolambasin supper 315applied on FAW infested local and BH-546 maize varieties.
-However, application of Karate 5% EC and Diamethoate on BH-546 and BH-540 varieties gave statistically similar result under FAW attacked maize crop (Table 6).
+The highest harvest index of (35.41 and 35.21%) was obtained when Agrolambasin supper 315 was applied to FAW-infested local and BH-546 maize varieties.
+However, the application of Karate 5% EC and Dimethoate on BH-546 and BH-540 varieties gave statistically similar results under FAW-attacked maize crop (Table 6).

 Table 6.
 Grain Yield and Harvest Index as influenced by the interaction effect of insecticides and Maize variety